FraMuCoder/LittleLessProtocolSuite/README.md

 To verify you can use `yaml2x.py`.
 Therefore you need python3 with strictyaml and Jinja2.

-On Linux or could call the following commands to install all you need:
+On Linux just call the following commands to install all you need:
 ```bash
 cd <PATH_TO_LITTLE_LESS_PROTOCOL_SUITE>
 python3 -m venv env